-A prompt responsive verification process is the key to success in preventing unwarranted NMC/PMC conditions, cannibalization, priority system abuses, and unnecessary fund expenditures.
+A prompt responsive verification process is the key to success in preventing unwarranted Non Mission Capable/Partial Mission Capable (NMC/PMC) conditions, cannibalization, priority system abuses, and unnecessary fund expenditures.
 Verification information usually centers around the following types of data:

-- 2.7.1 Is the item on bench stock and available? - 2.7.2 Status and location of any DIFM? - 2.7.3 Is the item repairable? - 2.7.4 Are any assets in the Tail Number Bins (TNB)? - 2.7.5 Can the item be locally manufactured? - 2.7.6 Is the next higher system assembly available? - 2.7.7 Is the assembly a spare? - 2.7.8 Possibility of feasible cannibalization? - 2.7.9 Are there suitable substitutes? - 2.7.10 Accuracy of requisition date in accordance with AFI 23-101?
+- Is the item on bench stock and available?

+- Status and location of any DIFM?

+- Is the item repairable?

+- Are any assets in the Tail Number Bins (TNB)?

+- Can the item be locally manufactured?

+- Is the next higher system assembly available?

+- Is the assembly a spare?

+- Possibility of feasible cannibalization?

+- Are there suitable substitutes?

+- Accuracy of requisition date IAW DAFI 23-101?